tomsiewert/nixops-plugged/README.md

     });
 }
 ```
-While inside the development shell for your flake you will now have access to a fully featured nixops.
+While inside the development shell for your flake you will now have access to a fully(ish) featured nixops.

 | Plugins | Included |
 |:---|:---:|